Treatment Options / by Arista Recovery Staff

 Key Takeaways

-• Dual diagnosis care is widely available: 70% of residential programs now offer integrated treatment for both substance use and mental health conditions
+• Dual diagnosis care is widely available: A significant majority of residential programs now offer integrated treatment for both substance use and mental health conditions.

-• Quality standards matter: 85% of behavioral health facilities hold Joint Commission accreditation, ensuring strict clinical protocols and patient safety
+• Quality standards matter: Accreditation from bodies like the Joint Commission ensures facilities adhere to strict clinical protocols and patient safety standards.

-• Aftercare engagement is crucial: Telehealth follow-up increases post-treatment engagement by 50%, making continued support vital for lasting recovery
+• Aftercare engagement is crucial: Telehealth follow-up can increase post-treatment engagement by 50%, making continued support vital for lasting recovery.

 Understanding Inpatient Drug Treatment Basics

-Residential treatment offers a safe, highly structured setting—where daily routines, medical care, and therapeutic community help individuals address addiction without the usual pressures and temptations of home.
-Here, patients receive 24-hour supervision and a combination of evidence-based therapies, peer support, and medical interventions targeting both the psychological and physical roots of substance use disorder.
+Residential treatment offers a safe, highly structured setting where daily routines, medical care, and a therapeutic community help individuals address addiction without the usual pressures and temptations of home.
+It provides a crucial opportunity to focus entirely on recovery.

 What Is Inpatient Drug Treatment?

 Inpatient drug treatment, also called residential addiction care, delivers 24-hour clinical support within a safe, professionally supervised environment.
-Facilities offer medical detox and individualized therapies, which means clients are not exposed to outside triggers or pressures during recovery.
+Facilities offer medical detox and individualized therapies, which means clients are not exposed to outside triggers or pressures during the initial phases of recovery.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), over a million adults utilized residential treatment programs in a recent year, underscoring the essential role these programs play.[2]

 Every day follows a structured plan with activities like: